 During a nonstress test, belts are strapped across the mother’s abdomen and connected to two different transducers—the Doppler to measure the baby’s heart rate and the toco transducer to measure the contractions.
-Toco transducers work by measuring the relative rate, strength, and uterine contractions duration.
-These are the same fetal monitors you will likely be hooked to during labor if you are planning a hospital birth.
+Toco transducers work by measuring the relative rate, strength, and uterine contractions duration.3 These are the same fetal monitors you will likely be hooked to during labor if you are planning a hospital birth.

 The entire test measures the heart rate, movement, and reactivity of the fetal heart rate to movement.
 It will go on for about 20 to 30 minutes.
-In case the baby does not move, it does not immediately indicate a problem as he or she could be asleep.
+If the baby does not move, it does not immediately indicate a problem, as they could be asleep.
 Your healthcare provider may use a small “buzzer” to alert the baby while the test is performed.
 You may also be encouraged to drink some juice or eat something sugary to prompt the baby to move and get excited!

 What the Results Mean

-A reactive nonstress test result occurs when the baby’s heart rate rises normally during movement.
+A reactive nonstress test results when the baby’s heart rate rises normally during movement.
 This means that the baby is receiving adequate oxygen and blood flow.

-Meanwhile, a non-reactive result means that the baby’s heart rate did not increase enough during a minimum number of movements within a 40-minute period, which may require further observation and more tests to further check on your baby’s health, such as a biophysical profile or a contraction stress test.
+Meanwhile, a non-reactive result means that the baby’s heart rate did not increase enough during a minimum number of movements within a 40-minute period, which may require further observation and more tests to check your baby’s health further, such as a biophysical profile or a contraction stress test.
 In more serious cases, your doctor may recommend labor induction and early delivery, especially in the case of a non-reactive result during week 39 or a full-term pregnancy.